Triger-53/NIOS/Content/Advanced/Entrepreneurship/Module 4.md

-That is an excellent way to continue our learning journey.
-As requested, here is a full detailed explanation of the next topics in entrepreneurship, covering how to generate business ideas, the systematic process of setting up an enterprise, and how to mobilize the necessary resources.

----

 ## Lesson 10: Idea Generation and Opportunity Recognition

 This lesson explains the critical first steps of entrepreneurship: distinguishing between human requirements, generating innovative ideas, and systematically turning those ideas into a viable enterprise.